nick-friedrich/beesting/README.md

 go install github.com/nick-friedrich/beesting/cmd/beesting@latest
 ```

-After installation, you can use `beesting` from anywhere:
+After installation, you can use `beesting` from anywhere.
+If it don't work check your $GOPATH and make sure you have the `bin` directory in your path.
+Also try to source your `.zshrc` or `.bashrc` file or restart your terminal.

 ```bash
 beesting new my-app